DanielJMPinto/PocketHome/README.md

 ## Project Abstract

-PocketHome is a web browser application that allows you to monitor your house from anywhere, anytime.
+PocketHome is a web browser application that allows you to monitor your house from *anywhere*, *anytime*.

 ### Project Manager [Flávia Figueiredo]